hartleylabnyu/reward_memories_influence_learning/README.md

 ## Contact

 If you have any questions about the data visualizations or analyses, please contact Camille Phaneuf (cphaneuf@g.harvard.edu) or Alexandra Cohen (ali.cohen@nyu.edu).
-This study was conducted in the Hartley Lab at New York University (https://www.hartleylab.org/).
+This study was conducted in the [Hartley Lab at New York University](https://www.hartleylab.org/).